Mercury Mountaineer Insurance Rates

 Finding affordable Mercury Mountaineer insurance rates can save you lots of money.
 Price checking from numerous provides that offer insurance for Mercury vehicles can help you find a variety of different policies for your vehicle.

-Average insurance rates for a Mercury Mountaineer are $890 a year for full coverage.
-Comprehensive costs on average $138 a year, collision costs $152, and liability insurance costs $442.
-A liability-only policy costs as little as $496 a year, with high-risk insurance costing around $1,906.
-Teen drivers receive the highest rates at $3,648 a year or more.
+U.S. average insurance rates for a Mercury Mountaineer are $890 a year including full coverage.
+Comprehensive costs approximately $138 a year, collision insurance costs $152, and liability is $442.
+A policy with just liability insurance costs around $496 a year, and coverage for high-risk drivers costs around $1,906.
+Teen drivers pay the highest rates at up to $3,648 a year.

 Average premium for full coverage: $890

-Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
-Rates are averaged for all states and Mountaineer trim levels.
+Rates are based on $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and Mountaineer trim levels.

-For a middle-aged driver, prices range go from as low as $496 for only liability insurance to a high of $1,906 for a high risk driver.
+For the normal driver, Mercury Mountaineer insurance prices range from the low end price of $496 for just liability insurance to a high of $1,906 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.